 Building the Shard wasn’t cheap at a cool £435 million – and that’s just the basic construction!

-Do you know any fun or interesting facts about The Shard?
+Do you know any fun facts about The Shard?
 Share them in the comments below!